michaelberg79/carconnectivity-addon/carconnectivity-addon/DOCS.md

 # CarConnectivity-Addon Configuration Guide

 ## Introduction

 The **CarConnectivity-Addon** module allows you to connect and retrieve information about your vehicle from compatible manufacturers' online services.
 This guide explains how to properly configure the module.
 I am simply packaging the [excellent work done by Till.](https://github.com/tillsteinbach/CarConnectivity)

 His work is also available as docker images.
 So if you're using Home Assistant as a stand-alone docker, you can directly use it too.

+**⚠️The project is still under development, with reverse engineering of the api to be completed and communication with MQTT/Home assistant to be adapted.⚠️**

 ## Add repository